Drakenstein Stud

 Yearlings that are not destined for the sales are brought back to Drakenstein Stud Farm and pre-trained by our skilled pre-training staff.
 The yearlings are taught to be racehorses while living out in the paddocks.
 We use our specially designed pre-training track which runs up the hill to the foot of the Groot Drakenstein Mountain Range.

-10th WINNER FOR ONE WORLD
+WEEKEND DOUBLE FOR ONE WORLD

 read the article